 Once you've completed your book, there are a few steps you must go through before submitting it to State Competition.
-All of this information can also be found on the State website at: http://4h.ucanr.edu/Resources/Members/RecordBook/RBCompetition/
+All of this information can also be found on the State website at: http://dh.ucanr.edu/Resources/Members/RecordBook/RBCompetition/

-To be eligible for State Competition, you must pass the California 4-H

-Record Book Quiz by June 30th of the year you plan to enter competition.
+Currently unavailable, skip this step.
+To be eligible for State Competition, you must pass the California 4-H Record Book Quiz by June 30th of the year you plan to enter competition.
 Course videos to prepare for the quiz can be found on the State 4-H Website.
 The videos are separated by each section of the Record Book.
 At the end of each video course, follow the link to complete the quiz.
 You must take and pass the quiz each year.

-If you are planning to submit your Record Book to state competition you must complete this survey and submit it to your County Office by June 30th of the year you plan to enter competition.
+If you are planning to submit your Record Book to state competition you must complete this form by the published due date of the year you plan to enter competition.
 Need a paper version?
 Find it here.